lp1dev/dpg/readme.md

 ## Notes

-DPG is based on my earlier SHA1_Pass software in 2009.
+  * DPG is based on my earlier SHA1_Pass software in 2009.
+  * The C++ implementation is intended for testing and validation.